Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

     - `Phase Estimators`_

-3. Algorithms deprecated entirely in :mod:`qiskit.algorithms`.
+3. Algorithms that were deprecated and are now removed entirely from :mod:`qiskit.algorithms`.
 These are algorithms that do not currently serve as building blocks for applications.
 Their main value is educational, and as such, will be kept as tutorials in the qiskit textbook.
 You can consult the tutorials in the following links: